Vollis Simpson Whirligig Park Micro Adventure

 Folk Artist Vollis Simpson

-Simpson – one of twelve children – had an odd series of jobs which enabled him to collect the and materials needed to envision and engineer such enchanting 'windmills' as he preferred to call them.
+Simpson – one of twelve children – had an odd series of jobs which enabled him to collect the materials needed to envision and engineer such enchanting 'windmills' as he preferred to call them.
 Farm machinery repair and a part time job as a house mover provided him the necessary construction and engineering skills.
 Reclaimed parts such as signage, pipes, fans, mirrors, aluminum sheeting, and industrial mixers provided him with the canvas.
 In 2013, North Carolina's General Assembly recognized Simpson's whirligigs as the official State Folk Art of North Carolina.

 Created on the nights and weekends over the course of 10 years, initially, Simpson’s creations resided on his farmland – which affectionately became known by locals as “Acid Park” – due to the effect of car lights reflecting off the spinning road reflector boxes on the windmills at night.
 Declining health made upkeep of the giant art difficult for the aging artist – they continually need to be greased and repainted due to weather – rain, sun, and hurricanes.